LaMonte Wade Jr Player Props: Giants vs. Cardinals

-On Monday, LaMonte Wade Jr (.514 slugging percentage in past 10 games, including one home run) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
+On Tuesday, LaMonte Wade Jr (.514 slugging percentage in past 10 games, including one home run) and the San Francisco Giants face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
 First pitch is at 7:45 PM ET.

 LaMonte Wade Jr Game Info & Props vs. the Cardinals